English Civil War & The Siege of Liverpool

 Prince Rupert was from the Rhine in Germany.
 He was a popular, dashing and adventurous young Royalist leader.

 He arrived at Liverpool with an army of 10,000 men.
-To but this amount of soldiers in context, the whole population of Liverpool at this time was only 2500 people.
+To put this amount of soldiers in context, the whole population of Liverpool at this time was roughly 2000 people.

-Prince Rupert and also brought his pet dog and monkey.
+Prince Rupert also brought his pet dog and monkey.

 The dog (called Boye) was thought to have magical powers.
 It is said that it could sniff out buried treasure and catch bullets in his mouth!